 Fortunately, the power of the mass media is very limited.
 Less fortunate is however that the mass media can cause the necessary unrest among the authorities and those responsible in the food industry.
 With a spin-off to scientists.
-As a result those that feel responsible try to explain in the mass media nothing is wrong with our food.
-Thus creating the food anxiety depression as a self fulfilling prophecy.
+As a result, those that feel responsible try to explain in the mass media nothing is wrong with our food.
+Thus creating food anxiety depression as a self-fulfilling prophecy.

 An important indicator of people’s trust in food is their behavior.
 This is why the following question is relevant: has our alleged food anxiety depression led to a fundamental change in food consumption?
 Short and simple is the answer: no, not at all.

 During a meat contamination crisis, the purchase of meat falls.
 However, after a couple of months sales are back to the old level.
 Buyer strikes are usually temporary and only a small portion of consumers participate in such a strike.